chuckcoughlin/redistrict-colorado/docs/toolchain.md

 ## Toolchain

-This document describes system setup and tools involved in building "DistrictPlanAnalyzer" from source.
+This document describes system setup and tools involved in building "PlanAnalyzer" from source.
 It also lists and credits its open source dependencies.
 This application is built under a GPL2 license.

 ***
 ### Table of Contents <a id="table-of-contents"></a>